turingschool/career-development-curriculum/module-5/outreach_networking_refresh.md

     * [Quickmail.io](https://quickmail.io/)
     * GitHub
     * Personal website
+  * LinkedIn messages vs. Email
+* **Action Step:** Do some initial research on your contact and find their contact information

 #### What Do You Say?
+* Prepare a message
+  * What should be included here?
+    * Introduction
+    * Purpose
+    * Specifics to the contact
+* What should not be included here?
+(All from other alumni)
+  * Asking for a reference or job
-* Message Templates
+  * Unclear purpose

-#### Do's and Dont's
-Use bad examples from alumni

-### Demo
-Using 1-2 job postings from the group, the group will work through these steps together to send a message to a cold contact.

-### You Do: Action Steps
-All participants will spend 10 minutes working on an outreach message using the strategies outlined above.
+  * Generic message/unclear specifics about them as a person
+  * Mentioning multiple people they’re reaching out to
+* **Action Step:** Craft a message to your contact

-### Share Out
+#### Share Out
 Go around the room and have each participant share out:

 * Who their contact is
 * How they're contacting them
 * What they wrote in their message

-**Whole Group Question:**
-* How can you modify this template for other messages?
+### Demo
+Using 1-2 job postings from the group, the group will work through these steps together to send a message to a cold contact.

 ### You've Sent the Message: Now What?
 Coffee meetings:
-* What does a coffee meeting look like?
-  *
+* Prepare your story

-Discussion:

-* How do you keep the relationship going?
-*
+* Prepare some questions

-Back to the job application:
+  * Look at this question list
+  * What else would you add?
+* **Action Step:** Prepare 5 questions you could ask your contact

 ### Work Time & Conferencing
-Participants will work on their outreach messages
+Participants will work on their outreach messages and send them in real time.

 ### Share Out/Feedback
+We'll have another round of sharing and feedback as needed.

 ### Next Steps

-###
+Takeaways: Each participant will share what they will focus on in their next steps with outreach.